somaij/portfolio-2021/content/work/triangle-learning-academy.md

       The bottom CTA proves to catch any stragglers, and is notably popular with our users.
+  - sectionTitle: Quarterly Offerings
+    sectionText: In 2020, we organized our content by certain themes that change every quarter.
+In Q1, it was Adaptability, and in Q4 the theme was DIB.
+In service to this theme, we created what we call "Quarterly Offerings".
+It is a page that contains every course, resource and workshop that relates to the theme of the quarter that we recommend checking out.
 ctaTitle: Want to learn more?
 ctaBtn: Email Me!
 order: "1"